neutron-org/neutron-docs/docs/tutorials/cosmwasm_icq.md

 > contracts.
 You can check out CosmWasm [docs](https://docs.cosmwasm.com/docs)
 > and [blog posts](https://medium.com/cosmwasm/writing-a-cosmwasm-contract-8fb946c3a516) for entry-level tutorials.

-> **Note:** before running any query creation transaction you need to top up your contract address.
-See [Interchain Queries Overview](../neutron/modules/interchain-queries/overview.md), "Query creation deposit" section.
+> **Note:** before running any query creation transaction you need to top up your contract address in order to pay for the [query creation deposit](/neutron/modules/interchain-queries/explanation#why-is-there-a-query-creation-deposit).

 ## The complete example